eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

 ---
 title: Building a DIY Clozemaster
+summary: Replacing Duo the owl with a simple Python script.
 ---

 I want to learn French.
 I was doing the Duolingo course, until they [redesigned][redesign]